10 diverse & amazing landscape locations to photograph in NZ

 In the North Island, there's the ever-evolving and eroding Three Sisters formations at Tongapurutu on Taranaki's west coast, and the perfect symmetry of the Te Hoho Rock at Cathedral Cove on the east coast.
 You really are spoilt for choice!
 Many of these locations can only be accessed at low tide, so it pays to check local tide times before planning your visits.

-three sisters tongaporutu taranaki
+tongaporutu three sisters

 Three Sisters, Tongaporutu Taranaki

-cathedral cove coromandel
+cathedral cove daw

 Cathedral Cove, Coromandel